 According to the National Institutes on Drug Abuse, nearly 14.3 million people misused prescription medications in 2021 alone.
-This number continues to be on the rise each year.
+This troubling trend underscores the urgent need for effective prescription drug addiction treatment.

-Prescription drug addiction, also known as prescription drug abuse, is a type of addiction caused by the misuse or overuse of prescription medications in a manner that deviates from their intended use.
+Prescription drug addiction, or prescription drug abuse, occurs when prescription medications are used in a manner that deviates from their intended use.

 Prescription drug addiction can lead to severe health consequences, including physical and psychological dependence, overdose, organ damage, and even death.